sahilsobhani/turbo-sanity-start/README.md

 # Tech Test Requirements

+## Welcome

-This repository contains a tech test with three distinct implementation tasks.
-Please complete all three tasks to demonstrate your backend development skills with Next.js, Sanity CMS, and external API integrations.
+Congratulations on being selected for this tech test.
+This repository contains a tech test with three distinct implementation tasks designed to showcase your backend development skills with Next.js, Sanity CMS, and external API integrations.

+**Time Expectation**: We estimate this test will take approximately 8-16 hours to complete, depending on your familiarity with the technologies involved.

+**AI Usage Policy**: We encourage the use of AI tools (ChatGPT, Claude, Copilot, etc.) to assist with your development process.
+However, please be prepared to explain and walk through any code you submit, as we'll discuss your implementation choices and reasoning during the technical interview.

+Please complete all three tasks to demonstrate your technical capabilities.

 ## Task 1: Algolia Search Integration